mitchweaver/Discline/README.md

 --------------------------------

 Discord hasn't put out any official statement on whether using their API for 3rd party clients is allowed or not.
+They *have* said that using their API to make "self-bots" is against their ToS.
+By self-bots, it is my understanding they mean automating non-bot accounts as bots.
+My code has no automated functions, or any on_events that provide features not included in the official client.

-Nobody has been banned for using such things before, but they might one day change their mind.
-With this said, I take no responsibility if this gets you banned.
+Nobody has been banned for using things like this before, but Discord might one day change their mind.
+With this said, I take **no** responsibility if this gets you banned.

-Also, this client uses your token to log in.
-There is a reason for this.
-Do **NOT** try and edit the code to use client.login("email", "pass") instead of the token.
-This is deprecated and WILL get you banned.
-You have been warned.